 - The spread of strep can be prevented by good handwashing; by not sharing cups, water bottles, or utensils; and by proper cough and sneeze etiquette (coughing and sneezing into the crease of your elbow).

 Incident Review #2—Nausea/ Vomiting and Norovirus

-On the 8-hour bus ride to summer camp, a Scout becomes ill with nausea and diarrhea.
-On arrival at camp, he is taken to a nearby urgent care facility where he is diagnosed with probable norovirus.
+On the 8-hour bus ride to camp, a Scout becomes ill with nausea and diarrhea.
+On arrival at camp, he is taken to an urgent care facility where he is diagnosed with probable norovirus.
 The Scout stays overnight in a local hospital for IV fluids and isolation.
 By the time the Scoutmaster returns to camp, five other Scouts have diarrhea and are vomiting.
 The council physician and the local health department are notified.
-After consulting with the camp physician, the Scoutmaster decides to take the troop home to prevent spread of the infection to others in the camp.
+After consulting with the camp physician, the Scoutmaster decides to take the troop home to prevent spread of the infection.
 Following the departure of the troop, the campsite is cleaned and disinfected and not used for the remainder of the week.
 The camp physician tells the Scoutmasters and camp leaders to report any other cases of vomiting and diarrhea promptly.

 - Prior to coming to camp, all Scouting units should use the Pre-Event Medical Screening Checklist, No. 680-102, to screen for communicable infections.

 - Good handwashing is essential.
 Alcohol-based hand sanitizers are not adequate when someone has diarrhea.
 The CDC recommends handwashing with soap and water for at least 20 seconds.
 If water is scarce or not available, alcohol-based hand sanitizers may be used.